mailchimp/content-style-guide/15-copyright-and-trademarks.html.md

 Here are the various trademark symbols and when to use them:

-- For unregistered trademarks of goods, use ™
+- For unregistered trademarks of goods, use &trade;
-- For unregistered trademarks of services, use ℠
+- For unregistered trademarks of services, use &#8480;
-- For trademarks granted registration by the United States Patent and Trademark Office, use ®
+- For trademarks granted registration by the United States Patent and Trademark Office, use &reg;
-  - Note that using ® on marks that haven’t been registered by the USPTO can be considered fraud, so if you’re not sure if a trademark is registered, don’t use ® .
+  - Note that using &reg; on marks that haven’t been registered by the USPTO can be considered fraud, so if you’re not sure if a trademark is registered, don’t use &reg; .

 The trademark symbol should appear as close to the mark as possible.

 Here’s how to indicate MailChimp’s trademark:

-- Include the ® symbol in the upper right-hand corner, above the word: MailChimp® this use is preferable.
+- Include the &reg; symbol in the upper right-hand corner, above the word: MailChimp<sup>&reg;</sup> this use is preferable.
-- Include the ® symbol in the lower right-hand corner, below the word: MailChimp®
+- Include the &reg; symbol in the lower right-hand corner, below the word: MailChimp<sub>&reg;</sub>

 Marks are also sometimes indicated by using all caps: MAILCHIMP